chrisjmccormick/hog_matlab/README.md

 # hog_matlab
 Matlab implementation of the HOG descriptor for pedestrian detection

-To help in my understanding of the HOG descriptor, as well as to allow me to easily test out modifications to the descriptor, I wrote functions in Octave for computing the HOG descriptor for a detection window.
+To help in my understanding of the HOG descriptor, as well as to allow me to easily test out modifications to the descriptor, I wrote functions in Matlab for computing the HOG descriptor for a detection window.

 **HOG Tutorial**

 For a tutorial on the HOG descriptor, check out my [HOG tutorial post](http://mccormickml.com/2013/05/09/hog-person-detector-tutorial/).

-**Source files**
+**Key Source Files**

 `getHOGDescriptor.m` - Computes the HOG descriptor for a 66x130 pixel image / detection window.
 The detection window is actually 64x128 pixels, but an extra pixel is required on all sides for computing the gradients.

-`getHistogram.m` - Computes a single 9-bin histogram for a cell.
-Used by 'getHOGDescriptor'.

-Octave code is compatible with MATLAB, so you should also be able to run these functions in MATLAB.
+`train_detector.m` - Trains a linear SVM on the ~2.2k pre-cropped windows in the `/Images/Training/` folder.

-**Differences with OpenCV implementation**
+**Differences with OpenCV Implementation**

 * OpenCV uses L2 hysteresis for the block normalization.
-* OpenCV weights each pixel in a block with a gaussian distribution before normalizing the block.
+* OpenCV weights each pixel in a block with a Gaussian distribution before normalizing the block.
 * The sequence of values produced by OpenCV does not match the order of the values produced by this code.

-**Order of values**
+**Order of Values**

 You may not need to understand the order of bytes in the final vector in order to work with it, but if you're curious, here's a description.